Danger, Edinburgh Scotland Travel Mistakes to Avoid So that the Local Edinburgh Scotland Population Doesn’t Hate You!

-***On older buses that are not outfitted with electronic route maps, sit on the left side of the bus so that you can read the bus stop name as you drive by.
-This way, you can figure out where you are since the bus driver won’t announce the stop.
-Also remember to push the stop button so the driver knows you want to get off at a particular stop.
+***Older buses are not outfitted with electronic route maps, so sit on the left side of the bus so that you can read the bus stop name as you drive by.
+Also, remember to push the stop button so the driver knows you want to get off at a particular stop.

 2. No Exact Change for the Lothian Buses (Public Buses in Edinburgh)

 You need to have cash and it needs to be exact change because otherwise, you won’t get any change back.

 Single ride tickets cost £1.60 so before I even left for the day, I would meticulously analyze each coin I had (because let’s be honest, I had no clue what any of them were worth and didn’t want to look like a total moron on the bus). and create £1.60 piles based on the number of bus tickets I would need for the day.

 When I got on the bus, I could efficiently and easily throw my exact change in the machine and procure my ticket.
 Sure, it’s annoying that you don’t get change back but it’s also a great way to get rid of excess coins

 Or I’d Make My Life Easier: and Get a Day Pass:

 Day passes give you unlimited bus rides for the day and cost £4 for adults, £2 for children, and £8.50 for families.
 This way you can make your own Edinburgh Scotland day tours.

 3. Not carrying a raincoat or umbrella at ALL times (a raincoat is better because it can be windy)